fbpixelDouble IUI vs Single IUI: What’s Right for You? | Thomson Medical

 What is a single IUI?

 A single intrauterine insemination means one insemination is done during your fertile window, usually 24–36 hours after a trigger shot that helps release the egg.
-This timing is chosen to give the sperm the best chance of meeting the egg.
+This timing is planned to align the procedure with the expected timing of ovulation.

 What is a double IUI?